List of A.T.O.M. characters: Axel Manning

 During Season 1, Axel hated Paine for (he first assumed) betraying and killing his father.
 This and Paine's attempts to take over Landmark City, lead to many battles between the two before Paine was imprisoned again.
 In Season 2, when Mr. Lee's true intentions were revealed, Axel felt betrayed and angrily promised that he'd do everything in his power to stop him.

 Axel has brown hair and gray eyes, just like his father.
 His Alpha Team uniform is black and orange.
 His personalized equipment include the Turboboard and the Thunderbike 3000.
-The only other family that he mentioned were his parents, but there is little information about his mother - she and Axel moved out of their hometown after Sebastian was declared dead; she visited Axel at the Aquarium Center for Cristmas in the episode 8 of Season 1 - 'Enter the Dragon'.
+The only other family that he mentioned were his parents, but there is little information about his mother - she and Axel moved out of their hometown after Sebastian was declared dead; she visited Axel at the Aquarium Center for Christmas in the episode 8 of Season 1 - 'Enter the Dragon'.
 His catchphrases are "Gear it up!" as well as yelling out the names of his techniques, whenever he uses them.

 His four main Jo-Lan based attacks are: